Homemade Gluten-Free Pop-Tarts with Buckwheat Flour & Strawberry Chia JamSkip to Recipe

 - Remove the second half of the dough from the refrigerator, roll out and cut into exactly the same shapes as before.

 - Place the shapes on top of the others and press down the edges with a fork to seal.

-- If the dough is very dry and breaks when pressing down, dip your fork into shortening before pressing.
-Also helps to hold fork slightly down & forward when pressing.
+- If the dough seems to be too dry dip your fork into the coconut shortening before pressing.

 - Bake in the oven for 15 minutes until golden.